awsdocs/aws-cdk-guide/v2/resources.md

 ## Referencing resources<a name="resources_referencing"></a>

 Many AWS CDK classes require properties that are AWS CDK resource objects \(resources\)\.
-For example, an Amazon ECS resource requires a reference to the cluster on which it runs; an Amazon CloudFront distribution requires a reference to the bucket containing source code\.
+For example, an Amazon ECS resource requires a reference to the cluster on which it runs\.
+An Amazon CloudFront distribution requires a reference to the bucket containing the source code\.
 To satisfy these requirements, you can refer to a resource in one of two ways:
 + By passing a resource defined in your CDK app, either in the same stack or in a different one
 + By passing a proxy object referencing a resource defined in your AWS account, created from a unique identifier of the resource \(such as an ARN\)